docker/docs/ee/ucp/admin/configure/add-labels-to-cluster-nodes.md

 >{% include enterprise_label_shortform.md %}

-With Docker UCP, you can add labels to your nodes.
-Labels are metadata that describe the node, like its role (development, QA, production), its region (US, EU, APAC), or the kind of disk (HDD, SSD).
+You can use UCP to to add labels to your nodes.
+Labels are metadata that describe the node, such as its role (development, QA, production), region (US, EU, APAC), or disk type (HDD, SSD).
 Once you have labeled your nodes, you can add deployment constraints to your services, to ensure they are scheduled on a node with a specific label.